Calibrd vs Pramp

 Cost

 Free to install with a preview on every posting.
-Full reports from $3.99 (one), $9.99 (5-pack), or $19.99/month unlimited.
+Reports are free for everyone; coaching-credit packs from $3.99 (25 credits) or $9.99 (125), or $19.99/month Pro with unlimited scans.

-Free — Pramp's model is reciprocal peer matching, not subscription.
+Free, Pramp's model is reciprocal peer matching, not subscription.

 Privacy